How to be a member in good standing

 • Do not delay (or ask ArtsPool to delay) any mandatory payments or filings to regulatory agencies.

-• Communicate to ArtsPool any information received from insurance providers and regulatory authorities; review and authorize various insurance audits, reports, policies, etc., as required.
+• Communicate any information received from insurance providers and regulatory authorities.
+Review and authorize various insurance audits, reports, policies, etc., as required.

-• Obtain Board approvals on employee handbook and corporate policies, and provide the Board-approved versions to ArtsPool on an updated basis.
+• Obtain Board approvals on employee handbook and corporate policies.
+Provide the Board-approved versions to ArtsPool on an updated basis.

-• Follow fair and equitable labor practices in hiring and terminations, and comply with all applicable labor laws, regulations, and requirements.
+• Follow fair and equitable labor practices in hiring and terminations

 These community guidelines are crucial to ArtsPool’s success as a cooperative endeavor.
 Members who operate outside of these good standing practices will be informed of their status as falling from good standing.
 Consistent operations outside of ArtsPool’s good standing is grounds for removal from ArtsPool in accordance with the Improvement Process for Members Not in Good Standing.